ibexa/documentation-developer/docs/api/rest_api/extending_rest_api/adding_custom_media_type.md

 The following example adds the handling of a new media type `application/app.api.Location+xml` (or `+json`) `Accept` header to obtain a different response using the same controller.

 You need the following elements:

-* A `ValueObjectVisitor` to create the new response corresponding to the new media type;
+- `ValueObjectVisitor` - to create the new response corresponding to the new media type
-* A `ValueObjectVisitorDispatcher` to have this `ValueObjectVisitor` used to visit the default controller result;
+- `ValueObjectVisitorDispatcher` - to have this `ValueObjectVisitor` used to visit the default controller result
-* An `Output\Visitor` service associating this new `ValueObjectVisitorDispatcher` with the new media type.
+- `Output\Visitor` - service associating this new `ValueObjectVisitorDispatcher` with the new media type

 !!! note